awsandy/cloud9-tunnel-desktop/README.md

 ### 1. Create a Cloud9 environment

+Use the AWS console to create a Cloud9 IDE

 Use the options:
 * `Create a new no-ingress EC2 instance for environment (access via Systems Manager)`